rvldodo/rvldodo/README.md

 # 🏀 Rivaldo Ardika Lawalata

 **`Web Developer`**

-I am a full-stack web developer base in Indonesia and open to new technologies and challenges.
+I am a back-end web developer base in Indonesia and open to new technologies and challenges.
 All projects and repositories are build for learning purposes to solve a real live problem in this industry.

 <p align="left">
     <a href="https://www.instagram.com/rvldodo_/">